goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

       pass

 Then add a ``template`` attribute with value as ``collectormain.pt``.
-This tells to use the Zope Page Teplate to render as the page.
+This tells to use the Zope Page Template to render as the page.
 The ZCML registration will look like this::

   <browser:page